-Browsers use Connection Keep Alive timeout headers to establish a persistent HTTP connection with a Web server, and reuse the same TCP/IP socket that was used to receive the initial request for a period of up to 1 minute by default.
+Browsers use Connection Keep-Alive headers to establish a persistent HTTP connection with a Web server and reuse the same TCP/IP socket used to receive the initial request for up to 1 minute by default.
 If the socket remains idle for 1 minute, the browser resets the connection.

 If you wish, you can change this HTTP KeepAliveTimeout value to say, 2 minutes.
 This can be useful if the Web Server has a 2-minute time-out value.